publishpress/PublishPress-Future/readme.txt

 == Changelog ==

+= [2.7.4] - UNRELEASED =

+* CHANGED: Add library to protect breaking site when multiple instances of the plugin are activated;
+* CHANGED: Invert order of the debug log, showing now on ASC order;
+* FIXED: Fix unlocalized string on the taxonomy field (Thanks to Alex Lion), #255;
+* FIXED: Fix default taxonomy selection for Post Types in the settings, #144;
+* FIXED: Fix typo in the hook name 'postexpirator_schedule' (Thanks to Nico Mollet), #244;

 = [2.7.3] - 27 Jan 2022 =

 * Fixed: Fix the selection of categories when setting a post to expire, #220;